NexelLab/Nexel.github.io/README.md

-theme: jekyll-theme-minimal
-title: SquareWay
-description: we make games - you play them
+we make games - you play them!